 Our Forest School practioner

 Mrs Collins is our trained Forest School Lead.
 In order to become a Forest School Practioner she was required to undertake her Level 3 training which consisted of two assessments: Practical skills assessment and Delivery assessments.
-Mrs Collins was required to undertake a 6-week Forest school programme that was observed by an external moderator to ensure that all the requirements were adequately met.
+Mrs Collins was required to undertake a 1 Year Forest school programme that was observed by an external moderator to ensure that all the requirements were adequately met.